laurmertea/hangman-python-developer/README.md

 ### Stage 7/8: Error!
 Improve the game by handling different error cases.
 Repetition of a letter, entering words that are too long, or using non-Latin characters shouldn’t cost your player a life.

+### Stage 8/8: Menu, please
+Dinner at a restaurant starts with the menu; our project ends with one.
+Create a menu for your game so that players can replay it or exit.